trinker/hclustext/README.md

 ### Cluster Frequent Terms

-As with many topic clustering techniques it is useful to get the to salient terms from the model.
+As with many topic clustering techniques, it is useful to get the to salient terms from the model.
 The `get_terms` function uses the [min-max](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling) scaled, [tf-idf weighted](https://en.wikipedia.org/wiki/Tf%E2%80%93idf),